xingzaizhailu/Learning/python/python_tutorial.md

     ...
 ```

-### Defining Functions
+## Functions
 ``` python
     def func(param):
       pass
 ```

 The execution of a function introduces a new symbol table used for the local variables of the
 function.
-More precisely, all variable assignments in a function store the value in the local symbol table; whereas variable references first look in the local symbol table, then in the local symbol tables of enclosing functions, then in the global symbol table, and finally in the table of built-in names.
+More precisely, all variable assignments in a function store the value in the local symbol table; whereas variable references first look in the **local symbol table**, then in the **local symbol tables of enclosing functions**, then in the **global symbol table**, and finally in the **table of built-in names**.
-Thus, global variables cannot be directly assigned a value within a function (unless named in a global statement), although they may be referenced.
+**Thus**, global variables cannot be directly assigned a value within a function (unless named in a global statement), although they may be referenced.

 A function definition introduces the function name in the current symbol table.
-The value of the
-function name has a type that is recognized by the interpreter as a user-defined function.
-This
-value can be assigned to another name which can then also be used as a function.
-This serves as a
-general renaming mechanism:
+The value of the function name has a type that is recognized by the interpreter as a user-defined function.
+This value can be assigned to another name which can then also be used as a function.
+This serves as a general renaming mechanism:

 ``` shell
     >>> fib